Who is Succession‘s Number One Boy?

 - Buffoons who engage in general buffoonery, with size being a quality.
 In the original Huckabee LAS meme, the sheer size of the sons is a major aspect of the humor.

-Many good articles have written about large adult sons.
+Many good articles have written about the large adult son meme.
 There’s an excellent article in Mel Magazine explaining why Fredo Corleone is too tragic to be a true large adult son, but that AJ Soprano is an all-time great in the category.
 Their definition of LASs is “thirtysomething dudes of no ability who are only saved from the gutter by the charity of their parents and the privilege into which they were born.”
+There’s also the overlap between wife guys and large adult sons, two connected memes, as documented in this Guardian article.

 Real examples of the large adult son appear in families like the Trumps, the Kochs, and the Gulianis.
 In retrospect, Ted Kennedy seems a large adult son, as do many of his living relations.
 George W. Bush might be the first LAS of the 21st century—with hollow-earther John Quincy Adams as an early prototype in the presidency.